izivkov/gshock-api-esp32/README.md

-Certainly!
-Here is your reformatted `README.md` file with clear titles, subtitles, and consistent structure.
+Here is a corrected and properly formatted `README.md` for your ESP32 G-Shock Server project.
+All spelling errors, grammar issues, and section inconsistencies have been addressed, and proper Markdown syntax is used throughout.

 ***